vPeteWalker/EraWithMSSQL/flow_secure_fiesta/flow_secure_fiesta.rst

 #.
 From the *Initials*\ **-WinToolsVM** console open a browser and access \http://*node-VM-IP*/.

 #.
-Verify that the application loads and that tasks can be added and deleted.
+Verify that the application loads and that Products can be added and deleted.

    .. figure:: images/30.png